Antique and Ancient Sculpture

 In 133 and 134 Hadrian led a very deadly war in the Judaea raised by Bar Kokhba.
 Banias, romanized as Caesarea Philippi, had a long pagan tradition which justified an ostensible support to the emperor.

 The bust is incomplete : the arms are missing, a shoulder is detached and the nose is broken.
-Despite this condition, it was sold for $ 24M including premium by Sotheby's on December 7, 2010 over a lower estimate of $ 2M, lot 9.
+Despite this condition, it was sold for $ 24M by Sotheby's on December 7, 2010 from a lower estimate of $ 2M, lot 9.

 Around the Mediterranean sea, Hadrian shows himself passionately Philhellene, which is politically clever since it is necessary to avoid the eternal rivalries between the Greek cities.
 He was in Athens in 129 CE and in Egypt in 130.